ishaandwivedi1234/Code-Crafters---Juet-Hacks-2020/README.md

 1. type pip install imutils
 2. type pip install tensorflow
 3. type pip install opencv-python
+4. type pip install flask

 step 4 :
 copy all the folders & files from master and edit path from face_detect.py

 step 5:
-inside templates folder there is index.html .....Edit That with what front end you have made
+inside templates folder there is all the files of front end , edit from there

 step 6:
 run the main.py file